-g.
-Tertiary- shall refer to the higher learning level after high school which includes those offering baccalaureate degrees or four (4) to five (5) year courses and/or technical-vocational programs.

-h.
-Secondary- shall refer to the middle segment in the educational system comprising a four-year program after attendance from elementary or grade school level.

-i.
-Grade School- shall pertain to the level of education which constitutes four (4) years of primary learning and two (2) or three (3) years of intermediate training usually for children with age levels of 6-1 3 years.

-j.
-Level III Accreditation- shall refer to a classification conferred to an institution and/or any of its program/courses by a recognized accrediting body based on certain quality indicators and standards duly recognized by the DepEd, the CHED or the TESDA as the case may be, and prescribed by the national accrediting arm of the major association of private and state institutions.

-SEC 5.
-Establishment of the National Tuition Fee Rationalization Council (TFRAC) and ifs Regional Counterpart. - Within thirty (30) days after the effectivity of this Act, the National Tuition Fee Rationalization Council (NTFRAC) shall be established to be composed of the following: the Chair of the CHED as Chair; the Secretary of the DepEd as co-chair; the Director-General of the TESDA as vice-chair; and with the following as members: representatives of the House of Representatives' Committee on Higher and Technical Education and the Committee on Basic Education and Culture, the Senate Committee on Education, the National Economic and Development Authority (NEDA), and the Philippine Association of State Universities and Colleges; one (1) representative each from these sectors: parent, legitimately recognized students' organizations, leading associations of private higher and basic education institutions, major aggrupation of technical education institution, faculty associations as well as other sectors which may be deemed indispensable by the Council.
+- g.
+Tertiary- shall refer to the higher learning level after high school which includes those offering baccalaureate degrees or four (4) to five (5) year courses and/or technical-vocational programs. - h.
+Secondary- shall refer to the middle segment in the educational system comprising a four-year program after attendance from elementary or grade school level. - i.
+Grade School- shall pertain to the level of education which constitutes four (4) years of primary learning and two (2) or three (3) years of intermediate training usually for children with age levels of 6-13 years. - j.
+Level IIII Accreditation- shall refer to a classification conferred to an institution and/or any of its program/courses by a recognized accrediting body based on certain quality indicators and standards duly recognized by the DepEd, the CHED or the TESDA as the case may be, and prescribed by the national accrediting arm of the major association of private and state institutions. - Council (NTFRAC) and its Regional Counterpart.
+Within thirty (30) days after the effectivity of this Act, the National Tuition Fee Rationalization Council (NTFRAC) shall be established to be composed of the following: the Chair of the CHED as chair; the Secretary of the DepEd as co-chair; the Director-General of the TESDA as vice-chair; and with the following as members: representatives of the House of Representatives' Committee on Higher and Technical Education and the Committee on Basic Education and Culture, the Senate Committee on Education, the National Economic and Development Authority (NEDA), and the Philippine Association of State Universities and Colleges; one (1) representative each from these sectors: parent, legitimately recognized students' organizations, leading associations of private higher and basic education institutions, major aggrupation of technical education institution, faculty associations as well as other sectors which may be deemed indispensable by the Council.